Y0Coss/docs-fork/pages/public_cloud/data_analytics/data_processing/38_HOWTO_use-with-ovh-api/guide.fr-fr.md

 >
 >  Important Notice – End of Life (EOL)
 >
-> OVHcloud Data Processing Platform will reach End of Life on June 30, 2025.
+> OVHcloud Data Processing will reach End of Life on June 30, 2025.
 >
 > This service will no longer be available after this date.
 >